 B) the doughnuts: flatten a little the ball, then create a hole in the center with your finger.
 Finally, enlarge the hole shaping a doughnut.

-Serve the zeppole immediately or store into a metal box or under a glass dome on room temperature up to a couple of days.
+- Serve the zeppole immediately or store into a metal box or under a glass dome at room temperature up to a couple of days.

 Did you like these recipes? please click here, leave a comment and vote 5 stars!